Nikolai Chebykin

-Nikolai Vladimirovich Chebykin (Никола́й Владимирович Чебыкин; born 1 August 1997 in Chita, Zabaykalsky Krai, Russia) is a Russian professional ice hockey forward currently playing for Severstal Cherepovets of the Kontinental Hockey League (KHL).
-Chebykin was selected in the seventh-round, 182nd overall by the Toronto Maple Leafs in the 2016 NHL Entry Draft.
+Nikolai Vladimirovich Chebykin (Никола́й Владимирович Чебыкин; born 1 August 1997 in Chita, Zabaykalsky Krai, Russia) is a Russian professional ice hockey forward currently playing for SKA Saint Petersburg of the Kontinental Hockey League (KHL).
+Chebykin was selected in the seventh-round, 182nd overall by the Toronto Maple Leafs in the 2016 NHL entry draft.

 Playing career

 Chebykin played as a youth within the junior program of HC Dynamo Moscow, before making his KHL debut with Dynamo in the 2016–17 season, appearing in 8 games for 1 goal.

 Out of contract with Dynamo, Chebykin signed a two-year pact with SKA Saint Petersburg prior to the 2017–18 season.
 He played in just 3 games with affiliate, SKA-Neva of the VHL, before he was released from his contract on October 20, 2017.
 He played out the remainder of the season with HC Dinamo Saint Petersburg, rebounding with 18 points in 32 regular season games.
 He contributed with 12 points in 20 post season games to help Dinamo claim the Petrov Cup.

 On May 3, 2018, Chebykin was signed to a two-year KHL contract with Salavat Yulaev Ufa, continuing his development with VHL Affiliate, Toros Neftekamsk, into the 2018–19 season.

 Prior to the commencement of the 2022–23 season, Chebykin was traded by Spartak Moscow to his fourth KHL club, Admiral Vladivostok in exchange for Yegor Chezganov on 29 August 2022.

 During the 2023–24 season, Chebykin posted just 2 goals and 6 points in 33 games before he was traded to HC Sochi, in exchange for Dmitry Zavgorodniy and Kirill Petkov on 4 December 2023.
 In an increased offensive role, Chebykin regain his scoring touch and finished with 18 points through 29 contests with Sochi.

+After part of two seasons with Severstal Cherepovets, Chebykin left as a free agent and was signed to a two-year contract with SKA Saint Petersburg on 18 June 2026.